danielleshwed/MLB-dashboard/README.md

 to improve I would have used Redux instead which is widely used for large scale applications, if this application were any bigger redux would have been essential.

-Styling could be improved to look more organized.
+Styling could be improved.
+Currently using material-ui.

 I could have broken up the app into containers and components.